-San Isidro lighthouse is located near Punta Arenas in Chile.
+San Isidro lighthouse is located in the Región de Magallanes y la Antártica Chilena, in Patagonia, Chile.
 It’s the southernmost lighthouse on the mainland continent.
 Lit in 1904, it’s part of a chain of eight century old lighthouses placed along the shores of the Strait of Magellan.